mircealungu/mircea/thoughtstream.md

 nov 17

-#music Symphony 5 in C Minor - III -- glorious and sweet at the same time.
+Symphony 5 in C Minor - 3rd movement -- majestic and sweet at the same time.